-Next, melt the cup of chocolate chip meant for the donut recipe (not the chocolate meant for the glaze.)
-I melt it by putting chips in a 2-cup pyrex measuring cup and microwaving at 60 seconds.
+- Next, melt the cup of chocolate chips meant for the donut recipe (not the chocolate meant for the glaze.)
+I melt it by putting chips in a 2-cup pyrex measuring cup and microwaving at 30 seconds.
 Then stir the chips until all are melted.
-This melted chocolate is part of your wet ingredients.
+Microwave another 15 seconds if needed.

 - Tap the donut pan to even the batter and eliminate air bubbles.

-- Let them cook another 20 minutes on a rake before dipping in chocolate glaze.
+- Let them cool another 20 minutes on a rack before dipping in chocolate glaze.

 How do they keep